 Consider attending networking events in your industry to learn about the latest trends and to learn about what other consultants are doing and offering.
 Finding a mentor is another way to obtain valuable business-related guidance and advice.
 A mentor can be especially valuable when you’re first starting out because they can speak from experience, and provide recommendations on the steps you need to take to start your business.

-Join independent consulting job marketplaces to expand your network and build your pipeline.
-A consulting marketplace can expose you to a wide range of clients that would be difficult to network with otherwise.
-Some platforms, such as MBO’s marketplace, have ways for hiring managers to contact you directly and chat about potential projects to see if you are a good fit.
+Join online marketplaces for independents to expand your network and build your pipeline.
+A marketplace can expose you to a wide range of clients that would be difficult to network with otherwise.
+Some platforms, like MBO’s, have ways for hiring managers to contact you directly and chat about potential projects to see if you are a good fit.

 Creating a social media presence is helpful to stay in touch with your network, establish yourself as a trusted authority within your industry, and market your future business.
 Use LinkedIn as a virtual resume and as a platform to network with people you are interested in working with.
 Twitter and Facebook can also be used to maintain professional relationships and share interesting articles.

 Blogging is another way to showcase your knowledge.
 Starting a blog may be helpful to practice writing about topics you are considering centering your services around.
 Blogs can be used to educate and engage a target audience and can even lead to connections and future work.